-Australia’s tertiary education sector shed 40,000 jobs in the past year - Honi Soit
+Australia’s tertiary education sector shed 40,000 jobs in the last year - Honi Soit

 The report calls upon the government to step up with “extraordinary crisis supports” so that universities can retain staff and ensure the sector survives the pandemic.
 “Universities clearly need more resources and staff – not less,” it read.

-“We need to reject the narrative that these cuts are necessary or that the University has been anything but willing to implement them,” said SRC Education Officer Maddie Clark, encouraging students at the University of Sydney to attend an Education Action Group forum on the Arts Faculty on Wednesday.
+“We need to reject the narrative that these cuts are necessary or that the University has been anything but willing to implement them,” said SRC Education Officer Maddie Clark, encouraging students at the University of Sydney to attend an Education Action Group forum on the Arts Faculty cuts on Wednesday.
 “They do not have to be pushing through these cuts and by fighting together we can stop them.”

 Come along to the Education Action Group’s ‘Stop the Cuts to Arts’ online forum a 6 pm on Wednesday 15 September.
 You can find more details about the event here.